beckphoem/English-Grammar-In-Use-Raymond-Murphy/Unit 63 - There's no point in -ing, it's worth -ing etc.md

 |go riding | go sailing| go shopping| go skiing | go swimming|
 |---|---|---|---|---|
 1. Ben lives by the sea and he's got a boat, so he often `goes sailing`.
-2. It was a very hot day, so we `---` in the lake.
+2. It was a very hot day, so we `went swimming` in the lake.
-3. There's plenty of snow in the mountains, so we'll be able to `---`.
+3. There's plenty of snow in the mountains, so we'll be able to `go skiing`.
 4. Helen has two horses.
-She `---` regularly.
+She `goes riding` regularly.
 5. Dan isn't here.
-He `---` .
+He `went shopping` .
 There were a few things he needed to buy.